Leo-vF/smartguide/README.md

 You can download the App via the App- and PlayStore (not yet, we are working on getting the App on both Stores).
 At the moment there is a pre-release available on GitHub, while all content is available there might be typo's and bugs to be found.
 \
-The App was programmed with Google's framework flutter by [Leonhard von Foerster](https://github.com/Quasar3C179), you can see the Code in [this repository](https://github.com/Quasar3C179/smartguide).
+The App was programmed with Google's framework flutter by [Leonhard von Foerster](https://github.com/Leo-vF), you can see the Code in [_this repository_](https://github.com/Leo-vF/smartguide).

 ### Website